chromium/vim-codesearch/README.md

 Examples of what's currently possible:

-* Search from within Vim and visit a rendered search results buffer. `<Enter>` takes you to the corresponding file in the local working directory.
+* Search from within Vim and visit a rendered search results buffer.
+E.g.: Type `:CrSearch` *your search term* from any buffer to see the results of searching for *your search terms* on CodeSearch.
+Hit `<Enter>` to visit the corresponding file in the local working directory.

   ![screencast](resources/searching.gif)

-* Look up cross references for the symbol under the cursor.
+* Look up cross references for the symbol under the cursor by invoking `:CrXrefSearch` from a buffer corresponding to a Chromium source file.
 The crossreferences are displayed in a new buffer which allows navigation to corresponding files in the local working directory.

   ![screencast](resources/xrefs.gif)

-* Look up the call graph for a symbol under the cursor.
+* Look up the call graph for a symbol under the cursor by invoking `:CrCallgraph`.
 The graph can be expanded incrementally and support navigation similar to other rendered buffers.

   ![screencast](resources/calls.gif)